 A criticism of what is called “purity culture” has led to the growing acceptance of promiscuity.
 In the language of post-modernists, “chastity” dwindles down to an unnecessarily burdensome “social construct.”
 The constant discursive revisitation of the social construct as a means of removing value and utility from societal norms is ironic.
 The politics of shame that keep us from flaunting multiple sexual partners is the same that keeps us from profusely swearing in front of small children, and yet people only reserve serious contentions for maintaining the former.
 Social constructs come about as an organic manifestation of ideas, which have grown more sophisticated with time, but are nonetheless derived from what is primordial and real.
 Shame, as it pertains to both protecting the privacy of our bodies and moral responsibility of past malfeasance, in particular, is linked to the beginning of creation.
 When Adam (AS) and Hawa disobeyed Allah, their private parts were exposed.
 They henceforth quickly fastened the leaves of Paradise over their bodies.
 This event is incredibly telling in how intrinsically corporeal dignity is.
 It is only natural for humans to then organize around this principle of self-preservation, especially as it ties to moral servitude, and this across all Abrahamic traditions.

-Though there is the possibility that constructs may disturb us, in that they interrupt what the nafs beckons, or are simply not as fitting given our context, they are not all founded upon insignificant fables or orchestrated by yesteryear’s virtue-signalling aristocracy.
+Though there is the possibility that constructs may disturb us, in that they interrupt what the nafs beckons, or are simply not as fitting given our context, they are not all founded upon insignificant fables or orchestrated by yesteryear’s virtue-signaling aristocracy.
 Stating as much is to paradoxically simplify the force that social constructs have and, subsequently, the purpose they visibly serve.
 It ignores the role nature, ever-so controversial, plays in what we qualify as appropriate – which never exists in a cultural vacuum.
 The other aspect to consider is that, when people speak of removing shame from the public space, they do not mean removing shame holistically, which is quite impossible.
 Rather, they refer to shame of specific taboos.
 We ought to then be privy of what people are asking to toss out and let in.

 Those who support this selective opposition to shame employ the following logic: What exists as clear violation to others merits both inner humiliation and outer ostracization; in contrast, what primarily concerns individual behavior (for instance, how an adult chooses to dress) merits neither.
 The problem is, in the realm of sexual image, it is becoming increasingly unclear what our personal responsibility is to public decency, and what constitutes the bounds for violating others in that ambiguity.